-There are currently 41 ongoing studies listed on ClinicalTrials.gov using the search terms "sickle cell disease" and "pain."
-There is also one ongoing study listed on ClinicalTrials.gov using the search terms "sickle cell disease" and "transition to adult care".
+As of September 2015, there are currently 41 ongoing studies listed on ClinicalTrials.gov using the search terms "sickle cell disease" and "pain."
+There is also one ongoing study listed on ClinicalTrials.gov using the search terms "sickle cell disease" and "transition to adult care."
 Studies with unknown status were excluded in the initial search.
-Twenty-three studies were excluded due to lack of relevance, duplicate listings, or because they were being conducted outside the US.
-While international studies were excluded from this topic brief, leveraging findings from countries where SCD is more prevalent (e.g., Nigeria), may provide valuable information that could be applied in the U.S. setting.
+Twenty-three studies were excluded due to lack of relevance, duplicate listings, or because they were being conducted outside the United States.
+While international studies were excluded from this topic brief, leveraging findings from countries where SCD is more prevalent (e.g., Nigeria), may provide valuable information that could be applied in the US setting.

 - Almost all studies currently taking place are Phase 0-4 RCTs (n=15), or observational (n=1).
-See "Table 1: Ongoing Trials in ClinicalTrials.Gov." - There are no current head-to-head comparative effectiveness research (CER) trials comparing pain treatments for persons with SCD. - The majority of RCTs are focusing on new drugs for the treatment of pain in SCD. - One Phase 4 study is assessing two ways to treat pain crises (standardized, weight-based dosing with opioids vs. patient specific dosing) to determine if a large RCT is feasible.
+See "Table 1: Ongoing Trials in ClinicalTrials.Gov." - There are no current head-to-head comparative effectiveness research (CER) trials comparing pain treatments for persons with SCD. - The majority of RCTs are focusing on new drugs for the treatment of pain in SCD. - One Phase 4 study is assessing two ways to treat pain crises (standardized, weight-based dosing with opioids vs. patient-specific dosing) to determine if a large RCT is feasible.

-PCORI is currently funding two studies on SCD.
+PCORI is currently funding a number of research awards with focuses on SCD: